angelroundtrip/around-town/README.md

 This is a general travel / local message board.
 It's still a  work in progress.

-Currently, user CRUD is working, as are posts and API features.
+Currently, user CRUD actions are working, as are posts and API features.